thien/specialk/logs.md

 - Downloaded 40K Guardian articles.
 - Started refactoring Back Translation code since it was built for an earlier version of PyTorch.
 Currently working on porting the OpenMNT parts of the code (for now, translation).
+- Retraining models to get french political data.
+(They're not provided in the datasets).

 ## 6/10